Cubanlaserbeam/info_links/elliephantes_resources.md

 ## On the DPRK (northern Korea)

-- [Loyal citizens of Pyongyang in Seoul](https://youtu.be/BkUMZS-ZegM), a documentary about a different view on their country by defectors
+- [Loyal citizens of Pyongyang in Seoul](https://youtu.be/BkUMZS-ZegM), a documentary about a non-monetised view on their country by defectors

 - [Homegrown Outcasts: North Koreans in Japan](https://youtu.be/6YtTd31I15g)